Wesener Research Group (Fall 2025)

 Megan A. Rose

 B.S. / M.S.
-Combined Microbiology Graduate Degree Candidate
+Combined Microbiology Degree Program

 B.S.
-Microbiology, The Ohio State University (anticipated 2025)
+Microbiology, The Ohio State University (2025)

 Email: rose.1705@buckeyemail.osu.edu